JQNguyen15/dpdl/README.md

 * Admin features - Admins should be able to resolve issues such as resulting a game or aborting a game.
 * Refactor/cleanup code for future devs on DPDL.
-* Stat tracking - Users should be able to see win/loss statistics and compare with other players.
+* ~~Stat tracking - Users should be able to see win/loss statistics~~
+* Compare players - Users should be able to compare their stats with another player
 * Recent Games - Implement a recent games list with stats on which team won and how much each player won.
 * Notification/Sounds for when game is full/starts.